Niema Movassat

 Niema Movassat (born 22 August 1984) is a German politician from The Left.
 He served as a member of the Bundestag from the state of North Rhine-Westphalia from 2009 to 2021.

 Life

-Movassat was born in Wuppertal, North Rhine-Westphalia, as the son of an Iranian engineer and an Iranian radiographer.
+Movassat was born in Wuppertal, North Rhine-Westphalia, as the son of an engineer and a radiographer, both of Iranian descent.
 At the age of three his family moved with him to Oberhausen.
 Here he first attended the Adolf-Feld-Grundschule and in 2004 he passed his Abitur at the Elsa-Brändström-Gymnasium.
 He then studied law at the Heinrich-Heine-University in Düsseldorf, which he completed in April 2009 with the First Legal Examination as Diplom-Jurist.
 He became member of the bundestag after the 2009 German federal election.
 He is a member of the Committee on Legal Affairs and Consumer Protection.
 In June 2020, Movassat announced that he would not seek a fourth term and stood down at the 2021 German federal election.